-While the Flexology system isn’t something you’ll always use, it’s a handy feature when cleaning under low objects.
+While the Flexology system isn’t something you’ll always use, we think it’s a handy feature when cleaning under low objects.
 Activating it just requires a single click, then you can snap it back into place when finished, so it’s easy to use and perfect for low sofas, sideboards, or tables.

 The IZ251UKT is effective at retaining small allergens and other particles.
 There’s both a foam pre-motor filter and HEPA post-motor filter included with the Shark, which combine to do a great job at filtering air before it is released back into your home

 This makes it a solid choice for people who suffer from allergies, although you’ll need to ask someone else to empty it into an outdoor bin to prevent dust escaping.